Achievable logoAchievable logo

 Buried within the forest lay an Edenic garden complete with fruit trees, a waterfall, and wildflowers.

 “Edenic” is an allusion to the Garden of Eden, a common image of perfection on earth.
-The word instantaneously evokes innocence and bliss without the writer having to spell out the idea.
+The word quickly suggests innocence and bliss without the writer having to spell out the idea.

 The substitute teacher, who looked remarkably like Professor Snape, was nonetheless a genial guy who happily helped students with their assignments.

-Professor Snape is the greasy, sallow-looking Potions teacher from the Harry Potter series, so alluding to him paints an immediate picture in the mind of the reader.
+Professor Snape is the greasy,-haired, sallow-looking Potions teacher from the Harry Potter series, so alluding to him creates an immediate picture in your mind.

 Analogies

-Analogies are comparisons between two things–usually a familiar thing and an unfamiliar thing–to help readers use their knowledge of the familiar thing to understand the unfamiliar thing.
+Analogies are comparisons between two things - usually a familiar thing and a less familiar thing.
+They help you use what you already know about the familiar thing to understand the less familiar thing.

 For example: